anu1301/noughts_and_crosses/README.md

 * PEP8 online check - used to validate the Python code.

-* Random - a built in Python library used to ramdomly choose which player went first.
+* Random - a built in Python library used to randomly choose which player went first.

 ## Testing

-Whilst writing and working on the code I used the terminal/console to test it's functionality.
+Whilst writing and working on the code I used the terminal/console to test its functionality.
 I also tested blocks of code in PEP8 at the time of writing.

 I then validated the code finally in PEP8 which confirmed that there were no errors.